 24. Khirni (Rayan)

-The khirni tree, also called rayan, is a hidden gem of South Asia.
-Its small, oval yellow fruits have soft, creamy pulp with a gentle sweetness and mild aroma.
-Valued not only for its taste but also for its traditional medicinal uses, khirni trees are treasured in rural landscapes for both food and heritage.
+Our final entry is the khirni tree, also known as rayan, a hidden gem from South Asia.
+It produces small, oval yellow fruits with soft, creamy pulp that has a gentle sweetness and a mild, pleasant aroma.
+Valued not only for its delicious taste but also for its traditional medicinal uses, the khirni tree is a great choice if you want a fruit tree that offers both food and a touch of heritage.